Travel and Hospitality · Operations & Throughput

 What to ask us before signing

-- Ask how we will move case resolution time, HR tickets per employee, policy accuracy, and employee satisfaction within the first 30 to 60 days.
+- Ask how we report against case resolution time, HR tickets per employee, policy accuracy, and employee satisfaction and how often the reports land on leadership's desk.

 Recommended first project